-On August 31, 1894, Charles Reznikoff was born in Brooklyn, New York.
-His parents, Russian Jewish immigrants, had fled the pogroms that followed the assassination of Alexander II, and during Reznikoff's childhood many of his relatives joined the family in the United States.
+Charles Reznikoff was born on August 31, 1894 in Brooklyn, New York.
+His parents were Russian Jewish immigrants who had fled the pogroms that followed the assassination of Alexander II.
+During Reznikoff’s childhood, many of his relatives joined the family in the United States.
 Reznikoff was a precocious student, graduating from grammar school when he was eleven, three years ahead of his class.
 At the age of sixteen, he went to study journalism at the University of Missouri, but he abandoned this endeavor after a year to pursue a degree in law, which he earned from New York University in 1915.
-He was admitted to the Bar of the State of New York in 1916, but he practiced law only briefly, "because I wanted to use whatever mental energy I had for my writing."
+He was admitted to the Bar of the State of New York in 1916, but he practiced law only briefly, “because I wanted to use whatever mental energy I had for my writing.”

-The most comprehensive edition of Reznikoff's work is Poems 1918-1975: The Complete Poems of Charles Reznikoff (Black Sparrow Press, 1989).
-His other books of poetry include Holocaust (1975) and Testimony (1965), which are his most celebrated works, as well as Going To and Fro and Walking Up and Down (1941), Jerusalem the Golden (1934), Poems (1920), and Rhythms (1918).
-He also published several prose works and a number of plays.
+The most comprehensive edition of Reznikoff’s work is Poems 1918–1975: The Complete Poems of Charles Reznikoff (Black Sparrow Press, 1989).
+His other books of poetry include Holocaust (Black Sparrow Press, 1975), which was rereleased in 2007, and Testimony—volumes one and two were published in 1965 by New Directions Press and 1978 by Black Sparrow Press, respectively.
+Both are his most celebrated works.
+Additionally, Reznikoff published Going To and Fro and Walking Up and Down (Futuro Press, 1941); Jerusalem the Golden (Objectivist Press, 1934); Poems (Samuel Roth at the New York Poetry Book Shop, 1920), and Rhythms I and II, which he self-published in 1918 and 1919.
+Reznikoff also published several prose works and a number of plays.
 After his death, a novel entitled The Manner Music was discovered by his patron, John Martin, and published posthumously in 1976, with an introduction by Robert Creeley.

-Apart from his foray in the south and a year spent as a Hollywood screenwriter in the 1930s, Reznikoff was a lifelong resident of New York City.
+Apart from his foray to the South and a year spent as a Hollywood screenwriter in the 1930s, Reznikoff was a lifelong resident of New York City.
 He died on January 22, 1976.